The Oxford Trust

-The Oxford Trust is an independent charitable trust, founded in 1985 by entrepreneurs Sir Martin and Lady Audrey Wood to encourage the pursuit of science and enterprise.
+The Oxford Trust is an independent charitable trust, founded in 1985 by entrepreneurs the late Sir Martin and Lady Audrey Wood to encourage the pursuit of science.

 The Trust owns The Oxford Centre for Innovation in central Oxford and The Wood Centre for Innovation in Headington’s Health & Life Sciences District.